Varsku/Solidabis_koodihaaste/README.md

 Start with 'npm install' && 'npm start' from the commandline after the install has been done.

+All the code is inside the src folder.

 App fetches the bullshit sentences from the API provided and automatically starts to loop through them.

 There is custom dictionary implemented and if the decrypted sentence has 2 or more finnis words from there it will be returned.